Evicting a Tenant For the Purpose of Selling the Property As Vacant PremisesPage last modified: March 02 2022

 - Can a Landlord Evict a Tenant When Selling the Property?

-The law in Ontario says that when a landlord is selling a property, and the property has tenants residing within the unit, the tenants can stay should the new owner want to take on those tenants; however, within the market today, many purchasers are requiring vacant possession when purchasing a property.
-The process of obtaining a property with vacant possession, usually, occurs as part of a process set out within the Agreement of Purchase and Sale documentation.
-The process begins with the seller, being the landlord, properly completing and serving the N12 – Notice of Termination For Purchaser's Own Use form prescribed by the Residential Tenancies Act, 2006, S.O.
+The process of purchasing a property with vacant possession, usually, occurs as part of a process set out within the Agreement of Purchase and Sale documentation.
+The process begins with the seller, being the landlord, properly completing and serving the N12 – Notice of Termination for Landlord's, Landlord's Family Member, or Purchaser's, Own Use form prescribed by the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17.
 This form requires that the seller provide due notice to the tenants at least sixty (60) days in advance of the termination date.
 The tenant can choose to move out by the date on the notice or, if the tenant believes that the notice was given in bad faith, the tenant may contest the notice at a hearing at the Landlord Tenant Board.
 It is notable that once the landlord as seller provides notice to the tenant, the landlord can then file the notice with the Landlord Tenant Board immediately utilizing the L2 - Application form.
-The seller is without a requirement to provide compensation the tenants.
+Furthermore, such a termination is inapplicable if the premises contains more than three (3) rental units.
+Additionally, the rules of eviction when selling a property disallow eviction if the landlord is selling a property to a relative of the landlord.